Booterstown: History

 The Congregation of the Irish Christian Brothers had their headquarters at St. Helen's, Booterstown from 1925 to 1988.
 St. Helen's was built in 1760 for Thomas Cooley, MP and was known originally as Seamount.
 It was extensively refurbished a century later while in the ownership of Viscount Gough, Field Marshal of the British Army, whose wife Marie Frances opened the gardens to the public.
 The house is now a hotel of The Radisson Group.

-Booterstown still retains its link with the name Tara, as the Tara Towers hotel was built there in the 1970s on Merrion Road, next to the historical Bellevue Merrion Cemetery.
+Booterstown retains its link with the name Tara, as the Tara Towers hotel was built there in the 1970s on Merrion Road, next to the historical Bellevue Merrion Cemetery.
 The Tara Towers hotel was demolished in 2019.

 In medieval times Booterstown formed with Mount Merrion the manor of Thorncastle.

 Transport

-Booterstown borders Sandymount to the north and Blackrock to the south, while along the coast to the southeast is the small district of Williamstown.
+Booterstown borders Sandymount to the north, Merrion and Mount Merrion to the west, and Blackrock to the south, while along the coast to the southeast is the small district of Williamstown.

 Booterstown is served by the DART, with a railway station between the stops of Blackrock and Sydney Parade.
 Booterstown railway station opened in January 1835 as part of the Dublin and Kingstown Railway.

+Booterstown was served by the Dublin tramways routes 6, 7 and 8 until the tram lines ceased operations on 9 July 1949.
+Today the nearest tram is the Luas green line with stops at Sandyford and Stillorgan.

 Booterstown is also served by two Quality Bus Corridors, Stillorgan and Blackrock, Dublin.
 A frequent Aircoach service links the area with Dublin Airport.